UK sanctions 7 Russian intelligence agents over Navalny poisoning | Law-Order

 UK sanctions 7 Russian intelligence agents over Navalny poisoning

-Earlier on Friday, Britain sanctioned seven men it said were Russian intelligence operatives suspected of involvement in the poisoning Navalny, describing the move as a warning to Russia over its use of chemical weapons.
-The statement did not outline any specific actions.
+Britain on Friday slapped sanctions on seven men it said were Russian intelligence operatives responsible for the poisoning of Kremlin critic Alexei Navalny.
+It also issued a joint statement together with the United States warning Russia over chemical weapons.
+It did not outline any specific new actions taken by Washington but again condemned what it described as an assassination attempt against Navalny.

-The United States is joining with Britain in taking action against those responsible for poisoning Kremlin critic Alexei Navalny, the two countries said in a joint statement released by the U.S. State Department on Friday.
-Earlier on Friday, Britain sanctioned seven men it said were Russian intelligence operatives suspected of involvement in the poisoning Navalny, describing the move as a warning to Russia over its use of chemical weapons.

-"We are sending a clear message that any use of chemical weapons by the Russian state violates international law, and a transparent criminal investigation must be held," British Foreign Secretary Dominic Raab said.
-The sanctions will affect those named who have overseas assets and limit their ability to travel.
+British foreign minister Dominic Raab said the move was a warning to Russia.
+"We are sending a clear message that any use of chemical weapons by the Russian state violates international law, and a transparent criminal investigation must be held."
+The sanctions will affect those people named who have overseas assets.

 The document listed Alexey Alexandrov, Vladimir Panyaev, Ivan Osipov, Vladimir Bogdanov, Kirill Vasilyev, Stanislav Makshakov and Alexei Sedov.
-It said they were all FSB members either directly or indirectly involved in the poisoning.
+It said they were all members of Russia's FSB security serviuce and were either directly or indirectly involved in the poisoning.
 Neither the Kremlin nor any of those named offered any immediate comment.

-The document cited evidence including phone and travel records showing some of the operatives were present in Tomsk at the time of the poisoning.
+The document cited evidence including phone and travel records showing some of the operatives were present in the Siberian city of Tomsk at the time of the poisoning.
 For others it said there were reasonable grounds to suspect that, due to their positions in the intelligence service, they had "responsibility for, provided support for, or promoted the actions of the operatives who carried out the operation".

 Navalny was jailed for parole violations on what he says were politically motivated charges when he flew back to Russia earlier this year from Germany.
 "We call on Russia to comply fully with the Chemical Weapons Convention, including its obligations to declare and dismantle its chemical weapons programme," the joint statement said.